websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 **Checkpoint:**

-1. The contents of the Dependencies zip have been placed in the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder.
+1. The OSGi dependencies have been unzipped in the `[Liferay Home]/osgi` folder.
 1. Your database vendor's JDBC driver is installed.
 1. The `module.xml` has listed all JARs in the `<resource-root>` elements.
-1. The OSGi dependencies have been unzipped in the `osgi` folder located inside the `[Liferay Home]` folder.

 ### Running DXP on WildFly in Standalone Mode vs. Domain Mode